jgraham0325/land-register-api-docs/docs/api-documentation/V1.12/index.md

 Version 1.12
 {: .govuk-body-l}

 As of Version 1.12, this document details all the legally required API functions for integrating with Street Manager via the API.
-Future releases of V1 for the API (Version 1.13 and onward) will only include non-breaking changes to the API interface for additional functionality added after this point.
-See the 'Versions and Changes' section for details on previous versions.
+Future releases of the V1 specification will only include non-breaking changes to the API interface for additional functionality added after this point.
+See the 'Versions and Changes' section for full details.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">